 In case you didn’t know, I’m a HUGE Buffy the Vampire Slayer and Angel fan.
 It’s been a decade since both series ended, but I revisit the shows every year.
 Partly because I miss them and mostly because there are few shows that offer the same magical combination of rich story, humor, darkness and lovable characters.

-So now to hear that James Marsters has written a whole new story for Spike is exciting.
+Now I’ve come to learn James Marsters has written a whole new story for Spike!
 The graphic novel is called, Into The Light and is being published by Dark Horse Comics.
 I have to say, James Marsters is one super talented guy.
 In addition to being an excellent actor, he’s an accomplished singer, songwriter and author.
 I can’t think of anyone better to write Spike’s story than the man who made this vampire unforgettable.
 For more details on his graphic novel, check out his interview on i09.com.

 Watch this video for some true-blue Spike and Buffy moments.